AlbaCL/AlbaCL/README.md

 ### Maybe you've heard of me if...

 **...you work on quantum computing because...**
-- I'm the coordinator of the [Quantum Spain project](https://quantumspain-project.es/en/quantum-spain/)
+- I was the coordinator of the [Quantum Spain project](https://quantumspain-project.es/en/quantum-spain/)
 - Co-first authored the Noisy Intermediate-Scale Quantum Computing algorithms review [link to paper]( https://doi.org/10.1103/RevModPhys.94.015004)
 - We proposed the data re-uploading method to encode classical data into quantum circuits [link to paper](